| July 28, 2019 | Lifestyle

 Raw cannabis is rich in plant-derived cannabinoids and essential nutrients capable of preventing and healing many diseases.
 Specifically, raw cannabis juice has been used to treat autoimmune disorders like Lupus, severe arthritis, and even brain tumors.
 In your daily life, it can boost your energy level, enhance your health, ease your pain, and more.
 Other known benefits to regular consumption include reduced inflammation, gastrointestinal relief, and decreased muscle pain and soreness.

 Raw cannabis juice activates the brain’s endocannabinoid receptors and triggers an antioxidant release, removing damaged cells from the body.
 For those who are unfamiliar, nearly every human and animal on earth has an endocannabinoid (EC) system responsible for managing a vast range of physiological processes including mood, memory, pain-sensation, and appetite.
 The EC receptors are found in the brain, organs, connective tissue, glands and immune cells – all throughout the body.
 Our bodies naturally produce endocannabinoids to drive all those functions, but we’ve discovered that cannabis is also capable of stimulating our EC receptors and boosting our well-being.

 The primary cannabinoids found in raw cannabis are THCa and CBDa – the ‘a’ designating they exist in their non-psychoactive, acidic form.
 Given that THCa is non-psychoactive, it can be metabolized in much larger doses than THC, making it an attractive option for those seeking the powerful medical benefits without the traditional cannabis ‘high’.
 The key here is that raw cannabis leaves allow for administration of therapeutic levels of cannabinoids without sending you to the moon.
-For a full list of the medical benefits associated with each cannabinoid, click here.

 How to Juice Cannabis